Critical Path Analysis (Edexcel A Level Business): Revision Note

 An example of a simple network diagram showing float nodes (4 and 5) and a critical node (6)

-• The total float refers specifically to spare time that is available so that the overall project completion is not delayed
+• The total float refers specifically to the spare time that is available so that the overall project completion is not delayed

 LFT for the activity − Duration of the activity − EST for the activity

-• Using the diagram above the following total float times can be calculated for Activities A to H
+• Using the diagram above, the following total float times can be calculated for Activities A to H

 Activity